 How Does Chiropractic Adjustment Work?

 The chiropractic adjustments help the nervous system, which, in turn, helps the body function better.
 The nervous system consists of your brain, spinal cord, and peripheral nerves and is the master control system of the body.
 It runs every organ, tissue, and cell in our body.
-There is a constant feedback system running through the nerves, relaying messages to the brain.
-Proper mechanoreception coming from the joints is vital for proper brain function, and thus proper body function.
+A constant feedback system runs through the nerves, relaying messages to the brain.
+Proper mechanoreception coming from the joints is vital for proper brain function, and thus adequate body function.
 Chiropractic adjustments stimulate these mechanoreceptors in the spine and other joints to keep the nervous system healthy.

 Can Chiropractic Help Decrease Pain?

 Mechanoreception stimulates a chemical in and around the nerve called GABA to inhibit the release of inflammatory and a pain-promoting a chemical called substance P. Therefore, a side effect of chiropractic adjustments is naturally decreasing pain in the body.

 At Cannon Pointe Chiropractic, Dr. Conway assesses his patients for any dysfunction in the body's joints, especially in the spine.
 Chiropractic adjustments in these areas correct the dysfunction and normalize the nervous system input.